 When and Where

 The Sockeye Run Car Show takes place in Steveston Park from 10 am until 4 pm on the second Sunday of June each year.
-The event celebrates its 29th year on Sunday, June 14, 2020.
+The event was supposed to celebrate its 30th year on Sunday, June 14, 2020.
 However, because of the coronavirus pandemic, the event was cancelled.
 It doesn’t look like the event took place in 2021 either, at least not in its usual format.
 As of early 2022, the event has been cancelled altogether.

 What to Expect